No inquest into Ashburton Work and Income murders

 And an apology has been made to the families of the victims and the survivors for the length of time it took to wrap up the coronial process - almost nine years after the mass shooting.

-Receptionist Peggy Noble (67) and case manager Susan Leigh Cleveland (55) were shot dead by Russell John Tully after he stormed the Work and Income office where they worked on September 1, 2014.
+Receptionist Peggy Noble, 67, and case manager Susan Leigh Cleveland, 55, were shot dead by Russell John Tully after he stormed the WINZ office where they worked on September 1, 2014.

 Tully was jailed for life with a minimum non-parole period of 27 years for murdering the women; and the attempted murder of case manager Lindy Curtis.

-In 2016 the Ministry of Social Development - the government agency that oversees Work and Income - was prosecuted by WorkSafe for breaching the Health and Safety Act by failing to take all practicable steps to protect its staff.
+In 2016 the Ministry of Social Development - the government agency that oversees WINZ - was prosecuted by WorkSafe for breaching the Health and Safety Act by failing to take all practicable steps to protect its staff.

 The ministry accepted five of the six practicable steps which WorkSafe alleged it failed to take, but did not accept the first step, which was ensuring there was no physically unrestricted access by clients to the staff working area.